1. Perspectives: Alex Nichols

 Let’s start with why a studio is such an important space for an artist:

-When I select an artist space—I have specific requirements—high ceilings and either a south facing or west facing window—the window needs to be large to allow enormous amounts of light in—most of the photography I do depends on natural light—but light is not the only criteria.
+When I select an artist space—I have specific hopes—high ceilings and either a south-facing or west-facing window—the window to be large to allow enormous amounts of light in—most of the photography I do depends on natural light—but the light is not the only criteria.

 Material—artists work with material—are sensitive to the details of what specific materials offer—oil paint is pigment mixed with oil—acrylic paint is pigment mixed with plastic—a brick wall—a wooden ceiling or a cement ceiling are qualities of texture—light is a quality—and the artist does not merely place those qualities in their work—they surround themselves with texture—it is an integral part of the work and the thinking—

 a neighborhood is an entire fabric—from the pigeons on ledges—to the sound of the bus below—artists spend hours looking at material—hours alone contemplating how a specific material will manifest an idea—

 that time of contemplation is isolated—it is in the smallest details of interaction that can push an idea—to walk out of the studio door—bump into someone in the hallway—to borrow a saw—a wire cutter—to have someone who knows how to plane a piece of wood—an artist community is a network of skills and material—every artist will have specific reasons for why his or her space looks the way it does—

 I will be going into these spaces to show what that texture is for each individual—and how they put their space together—how they work and how the space is their work.

 Tech Company to Replace 70 Artists in Mission – Broke-Ass Stuart, 7/30/2015

 Studio 17 Artists Facing Loss of Their Work Space – Spencer Whitney, SF Chronicle, 5/11/2015